JennyRegina/VertexFitter_HYDRA/README.md

 Description how to run the external library:

-Enviornment Variables:
+git clone https://github.com/JennyRegina/VertexFitter_HYDRA.git YOUR_EXTERNAL_LIB_FOLDER
+(where YOUR_EXTERNAL_LIB_FOLDER is the name of the folder where you want to install your library)

+cd YOUR_EXTERNAL_LIB_FOLDER

+git checkout decaybuilder_jana

+Open singularity container

+(this gives you the correct version of the code)

 export MYHADDIR=/lustre/hades/user/YOUR_USER_FOLDER/YOUR_EXTERNAL_LIB_FOLDER

 . /cvmfs/hades.gsi.de/install/5.34.34/hydra2-5.3/defall.sh
-Those can be set by executing profile.sh

-(it should work to run the external library with HYDRA versions around 5.3)

-To run the Vertex fit:
+(here you can use your preferred hydra version)

+mkdir bin build include install lib macros

+(this creates the structure you want for your external library)

+Copy all the files you downloaded from git into the folder lib

-Place it in $MYHADDIR/lib
+cd $MYHADDIR/lib

-run make
+make

-and make install
+make install

+copy rootlogon.C that I forward here into $MYHADDIR/macros

+(you might need to run: export ROOTLOGON=/PATH_TO_YOUR_ROOTLOGON/rootlogon.C depending on how your .rootrc looks)

+root -b

-add the library libVertexFit.so to the rootlogon.C macro:
+add the library libVertexFit.so to the rootlogon.C macro if it is not present:

 common_libs +="VertexFit";